JohnCoene/javascript-for-r/7-04-webpack-advanced.Rmd

 ## Shiny with Vue & Bootstrap 4 {#packer-adv-shiny-vue}

-In this example, we create a shiny application that uses [Vue.js](https://vuejs.org/) and Bootstrap 4 in the front-end.
-As you may know, shiny ships with Bootstrap version 3, not 4 (the latest at the time of writing this).
+In this example, we create a Shiny application that uses [Vue.js](https://vuejs.org/) and Bootstrap 4 in the front end.
+As you may know, Shiny ships with Bootstrap version 3, not 4 (the latest at the time of writing this).

 ### Setup {#packer-adv-shiny-vue-setup}

 If you prefer using [React](https://reactjs.org/) know that it is also supported by webpack and packer.
-Vue is a framework to create user interfaces which, like React, makes much of the front-end work much more straightforward.
+Vue is a framework to create user interfaces which, like React, makes much of the front end work much more straightforward.
 It reduces the amount of code one has to write, simplifies business logic, enables easily including more reactivity, and much more.

-Since packer only allows placing scaffolds in R packages, the way one can build shiny applications is using the golem package.
-Golem is an opinionated framework for build applications _as R packages._ Writing shiny applications as R packages brings many of the advantages that packages have to shiny applications: ease of installation, unit testing, dependency management, etc.
+Since packer only allows placing scaffolds in R packages, the way one can build Shiny applications is using the golem package.
+Golem is an opinionated framework for build applications _as R packages._ Writing Shiny applications as R packages brings many of the advantages that packages have to Shiny applications: ease of installation, unit testing, dependency management, etc.

 ```r
 install.packages("golem")
 ```

-After installing golem from CRAN, we can create an application with the `golem::create_golem` function; it's very similar to `usethis::create_package`, only it prepares a package specifically to build shiny applications.
+After installing golem from CRAN, we can create an application with the `golem::create_golem` function; it's very similar to `usethis::create_package`, only it prepares a package specifically to build Shiny applications.

 ```r
 golem::create_golem("vuer")
 ```

 From within a golem application, one uses a scaffold specifically designed for this with `scaffold_golem`.
-Note that this does not mean other scaffolds will not work, custom shiny inputs and outputs can also be created with `scaffold_input`, and `scaffold_output` respectively.
+Note that this does not mean other scaffolds will not work, custom Shiny inputs and outputs can also be created with `scaffold_input`, and `scaffold_output` respectively.
 The `scaffold_golem` function takes two core arguments; `vue` and `react`.
 Setting either of these to `TRUE` will prepare a scaffold specifically designed to support either Vue or React.

 The reason these arguments exist is that webpack requires further configuration that can be tricky to set up manually.
 Moreover, Vue supports (but does not require) `.vue` files; these can hold HTML, JavaScript, and CSS.
-One can think of such files as similar to shiny modules; they encapsulate a part of the logic of the application for easy modularisation.
+One can think of such files as similar to Shiny modules; they encapsulate a part of the logic of the application for easy modularisation.

 When the `vue` argument is set to `TRUE` in `scaffold_golem`, the function does follow the usual procedure or initialising NPM, creating the various files, and directories, but in addition configures two loaders and the vue plugin.